One Hour Rosemary Focaccia Bread

 - 1 clove garlic, finely chopped (optional)

-- 1 tablespoon fresh rosemary or 1 1/2 teaspoons dried, divided
+- 1 tablespoon freshly chopped rosemary or 1 1/2 teaspoons dried, divided

 - flaky sea salt for topping, optional